mpdominguez/sagemaker-workshop/README.md

 #### Run Hugo locally:
 `npm run server`
 or
-`npm run drafts` to see stubbed in draft pages.
+`npm run test` to see stubbed in draft pages.

-`npm run build` will build your content locally and output to `./public/`

-`npm run test` will test the built content for bad links

 #### View Hugo locally:
-Visit http://localhost:8080/ to see the site.
+Visit http://localhost:1313/ to see the site.

 #### Making Edits:
 As you save edits to a page, the site will live-reload to show your changes.

 #### Auto Deploy:
 Any commits to master will auto build and deploy in a couple of minutes.
 You can see the currently deployed hash at the bottom of the menu panel.

 note: shift-reload may be necessary in your browser to reflect the latest changes.

+## License Summary

+The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
+See the LICENSE file.

+The sample code within this documentation is made available under the MIT-0 license.
+See the LICENSE-SAMPLECODE file.